Tony Darden (American football)

 Tony Darden (born August 11, 1975) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played college football for the Texas Tech Red Raiders.

 Early life

-Darden was born in Baton Rouge, Louisiana and grew up in San Antonio, Texas, where he attended Oliver Wendell Holmes High School.
-As a senior he passed for 3,236 yards and 45 touchdowns.
+Darden was born in Baton Rouge, Louisiana and grew up in San Antonio, Texas, where he attended and played football at Oliver Wendell Holmes High School.
+As a senior, he passed for 3,236 yards and 45 touchdowns.

 College career

 Darden was a member of the Texas Tech Red Raiders for five seasons, redshirting as a true freshman.
 He began his redshirt freshman season as a quarterback, starting the first three games of the season and splitting duties with Zebbie Lethridge before moving to wide receiver after five games.
 Darden changed positions again to cornerback before his junior season.
 As a senior, he recorded 32 tackles with four passes broken up and two interceptions and was named second team 1997 All-Big 12 Conference.